earthman131/MagFFor3D/README.md

 Developed by Lianghui Guo and Yatong Cui.

+# Principles

+MagFFor3D is Matlab code for magnetic wavenumber-domain forward modeling of a 3D mesh model.
+It is usually used to subdivide the subsurface into many cells of the same size and regular arrangement but with varied magnetic.MagFFor3D are suitable for fast forward modeling of large-scale models and can directly calculate the anomalies of the observational surface.

 # Prerequisites

 The code being implemented in MATLAB, it requires the MATLAB software, which is licensed under the MathWorks sofware company.
 MATLAB can be downloaded at the following link https://www.mathworks.com/downloads/, and more information can be found about the license fee on the website.

 # Usage

-To launch the program, it just requires to dowload ‘Matlab_Code’ from my repositories and execute the script GMCurvature.m on MATLAB.
+To launch the program, it just requires to dowload ‘Matlab_Code’ from my repositories and execute the script main_magnetic3d_forward.m on MATLAB.

 # Email: